 Jie Jiao has served as our independent director since May 30, 2019.
 Ms. Jiao has served as the chief financial officer of Play for Dream Inc. since June 2019, and as the independent non-executive director of China Sunshine Paper Holdings Company (2002.HK), TradeGo FinTech Limited (8017.HK) and MOG Holdings Limited (1942.HK), all of which are Hong Kong-listed companies, since January 2014, September 2018 and April 2020, respectively.
 Ms. Jiao has also served as the independent director of Quhuo Limited (NASDAQ: QH), a NASDAQ-listed company, since July 2020.
 Prior to joining us, Ms. Jiao served as the chief financial officer at iClick Interactive Asia Group Limited (ICLK.NASDAQ), a NASDAQ-listed company, from June 2014 to December 2018.
 She was the vice chief executive officer at ArtGo Holdings Limited (3313.HK), a Hong Kong-listed company, mainly in charge of their initial public offerings, compliance after the initial public offerings and investor relationship from March 2012 to May 2014.
-Ms. Jiao served as the general counsel of and head of the investor relationship department of Fang from April 2010 to March 2012.
+Ms. Jiao also served as the board secretary and vice chief executive officer of China Sunshine Paper Holdings Company Limited (2002.HK), a Hong Kong-listed company, from April 2010 to March 2012.
 Ms. Jiao also served as the board secretary and vice chief executive officer of China Sunshine Paper Holdings Company Limited (2002.HK), a Hong Kong-listed company, from April 2007 to March 2010.
 She was a senior counsel at Jingtian & Gongcheng from 2004 to 2007.
 Ms. Jiao received her bachelor degree of law and bachelor degree of economics from Peking University, and her master degree of law in Oxford University.
 Ms. Jiao is a Chartered Financial Analyst and has obtained her PRC Legal Profession Qualification Certificate.